 Her painful yell muffled the young man's clenched grunt.
 The metal rod bounced off the silver tray with a resounding 'clang', but not before its iron spike slashed into his exposed left fist and broke his index and middle fingers.

 Tossing the tray towards his left, he used its edge to catch the spike and disarmed her of the poker.
 Ignoring his broken digits, the man pressed her shaking body onto the floor and pinned her arms back in one fluid motion.
 With a twist from his wrist and two lightning-fast words, a linked pair of steel shackles appeared out of thin air, binding her hands behind her.

 "OwwOwwOwwOwwOwwww!"
 Kaede continued to thrash about on the floor as her chest burned under the scalding soup.

 With a deep sigh, the young man waved his hand again and the searing liquid disappeared.
-The mess left on the floor soon followed with a few more gestures.
+The mess left on the floor soon followed with a few more gestures and words.
 All that remained was the lingering pain of recent burns on her sensitive flesh.

 "Sheesh, I leave to get you some food and this is the thanks I get?"

 You're the one who turned me into a girl and you expect thanks!?